-52.223-18 Encouraging Contractor Policies To Ban Text Messaging While Driving (AUG 2011).
+52.223-18 Encouraging Contractor Policies To Ban Text Messaging While Driving (JUN 2020).
+This clause applies if the contract exceeds the micro-purchase threshold, as defined in Federal Acquisition Regulation 2.101 on the date of subcontract award.

-52.225-1 Buy American - Supplies (MAY 2014).
+52.225-1 Buy American - Supplies (JAN 2021).
 The term "Contracting Officer" shall mean Buyer the first time it is used in paragraph (c).
 In paragraph (d), the phrase "in the provision of the solicitation entitled 'Buy American Certificate' is deleted and replaced with "in its offer."